 NJ 211 is open 24/7, 365 days a year.
 It is a confidential, multilingual, and absolutely free longstanding service which is a great resource for Sussex Rural Electric Cooperative members in need of aid.

 To receive help from NJ 211, simply use your phone to dial 2-1-1, or text your ZIP code to 898-211.
 You can also visit their website at www.nj211.org to find more information on how they can help you.

 Sussex Rural Electric Cooperative members in need of energy assistance may be eligible to participate in the Low Income Home Energy Assistance Program, also known as LIHEAP, HEAP, or HEA.
-This program is offered in Sussex County through Family Promise of Sussex County.
+This program is offered in Sussex County through NORWESCAP or Family Promise of Sussex County.

 The Home Energy Assistance Program is a federally funded grant program designed to assist low-income New Jersey residents in paying their winter heating bills and summer cooling bills under certain circumstances.
 You can find a current fact sheet on the program here.

 You can determine if your household is eligible for this program using the chart below: